 Overall, this book is small but powerful, doing what it set out to do, and nothing more or less than that.

-Those who are expecting a story and substance, it will be a disappointment.
-It is also not entirely an artists book.
+For those who are expecting a story and substance, it will be a disappointment.
+It is also not entirely an artist’s book.

-However, if you like me like to flip through books for comforting words may find value in having it at your bedside.
+However, if you like me like to flip through books for comforting words may find value in having them at your bedside.

-The book is worth the buy to keep as a collectible, and can be perused anytime, giving food for thought at every instance.
+The book is worth the buy to keep as a collectable and can be perused anytime, giving food for thought at every instance.